FE Home page >

 If the home directories were on a central server, we could put a list of userids in the script and add a 'for' loop to do these commands for each userid.
 Then we could execute the script just once and be done with this step.

-If each user's home directory is mounted on his/her workstation, we could execute the script remotely on each workstation, for the appropriate userid(s).
+If each user's home directory is located on his/her workstation disk (not on a 'central' file-server), we could execute the script remotely on each workstation, for the appropriate userid(s).

 STEP3 : (provide a guide to users)